-Members of the Company who would like to speak or express their views or ask questions during the AGM may register themselves as a speaker by sending their request from their registered email address mentioning their name, DP ID and Client ID / folio number and mobile number, to reach the Company's email address investorrelations@aisglass.com atleast 7 days in advance before the start of the AGM i.e. by Thursday, 8th September, 2022.
+Members of the Company who would like to speak or express their views or ask questions during the AGM may register themselves as a speaker by sending their request from their registered email address mentioning their name, DP ID and Client ID / folio number, mobile number along with their questions at the Company's email address investorrelations@aisglass.com atleast 7 days in advance before the start of the AGM i.e. by Thursday, 8th September, 2022.
 Only those Members who have registered themselves as a speaker will only be allowed to speak / express their views / ask questions during the AGM.
 The Company reserves the right to restrict the number of speakers depending on the availability of time at the AGM.